-As more fully described in Note 3 to the condensed financial statements, on December 31, 2014 we borrowed \$4.5 million from Square 1 Bank, or Square 1.
-In addition, as more fully described in Note 5 to the condensed financial statements, through July 31, 2015 we sold 203,423 shares of our common stock pursuant to a sales agreement, or the Sales Agreement, we entered into with MLV & Co.
-LLC, or MLV, and received proceeds of approximately \$1.4 million, net of commissions and fees.
-Under the terms of the Sales Agreement, we may sell up to \$6.6 million worth of common stock, of which, approximately \$5.2 million worth of shares of common stock are still available to be sold at July 31, 2015.
-Though we have such capability, we may not be able to raise additional capital on terms acceptable to us, or at all.
-Any failure to raise capital as and when needed could have a material adverse effect on our results of operations, financial condition and our ability to execute on our business plan.
-In its report on our financial statements for the year ended December 31, 2014, our independent registered public accounting firm included an explanatory paragraph expressing substantial doubt regarding our ability to continue as a going concern.
+On April 15, 2016, we terminated the MLV Sales Agreement and entered into a new At Market Issuance Sales Agreement with FBR, or the FBR Sales Agreement, pursuant to which we may sell from time to time, at our option, up to an aggregate of 649,074 shares of our common stock through FBR as sales agent.
+Though we may have the capacity to make sales of our common stock under the FBR Sales Agreement in the future, we may not be able to raise additional capital on terms acceptable to us, or at all.
+Any failure to raise capital as and when needed could have a material adverse effect on our results of operations, financial condition, cash flows and our ability to execute on our business plan.
+In its report on our financial statements for the year ended December 31, 2015, our independent registered public accounting firm included an explanatory paragraph expressing substantial doubt regarding our ability to continue as a going concern.